Dr Scott J Turner | Specialist Plastic Surgeon (FRACS) | Sydney

 What Are the Consultation Requirements in Australia?

-These require a valid GP (or other appropriate) referral before consultation, at least two preoperative consultations (with at least one in person with the surgeon), and a minimum seven-day cooling-off period after the second consultation before surgery can be booked.
-Psychological screening or referral is required where there are concerns about underlying psychological factors that may affect decision-making.
-Additional requirements apply to patients under 18.
+Cosmetic surgery in Australia, including facelift surgery, is regulated under national guidelines administered by AHPRA and the Medical Board of Australia.
+These require a valid GP referral before consultation, at least two preoperative consultations (with at least one in person with the surgeon), and a minimum seven-day cooling-off period after the second consultation before surgery can be booked.
+Psychological screening or referral is required where there are concerns about factors that may affect decision-making, and additional requirements apply to patients under 18.
+They exist to protect patients from rushed decisions, and they apply whichever surgeon you see.